IML(In Molding Label)

 The tapestry of thermoformed creations predominantly comprises rigid plastic packaging, essential in the crafting of plastic vessels like cups.
 This method finds resonance in the creation of containers for delicacies such as ice cream and coffee.

 Plastic tubs, guardians of frozen delights, also owe their existence to thermoforming artistry.
-Beyond packaging, thermoforming weaves its magic into the creation of an array of products—from blisters and trays to lids—serving industries as diverse as culinary, medical, and retail.
+Aside from the packaging, thermoforming performs its alchemy into creating a variety of products—from blisters and trays to lids—to cater to industries from culinary to medical to retail.

 How does IML Work